gigaai/docs/messenger-storm/installation.md

 Now open your website address, if you see this screen, that's perfect!
 ![Messenger Storm Home](/images/messenger-storm-home.png)

-To access dashboard, go to http://yourwebsite.com/dashboard
+To access dashboard, go to http://yourwebsite.com/dashboard and enter your created credentials to the login form.

 ![Messenger Storm Dashboard](/images/messenger-storm-dashboard.png)